getkyo/kyo/README.md

 ### Aspects: Aspect-Oriented Programming (AOP)

-The `Aspects` effects provide a mechanism for users to customize the behavior of a computation.
+The `Aspects` effect provides a mechanism for users to customize the behavior of a computation from an indirect scope.
 Aspects in Kyo are expressed as first-class values, which enables flexible scoping.
 For example, users may instantiate aspects and reduce their visibility via regular field modifiers.

 To instantate an aspect, use the `Aspects.init` method.
 It takes three type parameters: